natalies-teaching/comp683-2025/README.md

 * Week 13 : Sketching of Single-Cell data
 * Week 14: Spatial technologies (imaging CyTOF), and uncovering spatial microenvironments
 * Week 15 : Graph neural networks and convex optimization techniques
 * Week 16: Multiomics integration strategies

+  # Key Dates and Milestones
+Every year the precise timing of getting through particular topics varies.
+Here are some general dates to anticipate for assignments.
+The exact dates will be updated during the semester.

+* End of February : Homework 1 due
+* Mid-march : project proposals.
+* mid-April : homework 2 due
+* end of april/ last week of class : project presentations and final writeups due.

 <!---
 | Date | Topic | Reading | Notes | Code |
 |------|-------|---------|-------|------|